liggiorgio/ecommerce/README.md

  - Article detail page
  - User dashboard
  - User cart
- - Administration CRUD tools (to be completed)

-To-do list:

- - Administration CRUD tools (full)
+ - Administration CRUD tools

+Code and formatting can still be improved A LOT, though this is my very first PHP project, so be patient with me.